 Summary.
-The 2021 and 2020 consolidated statements of cash flows of our continuing operations are summarized as follows:
+The 2022 and 2021 consolidated statements of cash flows of our continuing operations are summarized as follows:

-} Year ended December 31, 2021 2020 2021 2020 2021 2020 2021 2020 2021 2020 Change iı n millions Net cash provided by operating activities. \$ 3,580.5 \$ 4,214.8 \$ (634.3) Net cash used by investing activities (5,815.7) (8,901.8) 3,086.1 Net cash provided (used) by financing activities (1,658.8) 991.1 (2,649.9) Effect of exchange rate changes on cash and cash equivalents and restricted cash (6.6) 141.0 (147.6) Net decrease in cash and cash equivalents and restricted cash \$ (3,900.6) \$ (3,554.9) \$ (345.7)
+1 ear ended l Dece ember 31, 2022 2021 Change i n millions Net cash provided by operating activities \$ 2,971.7 \$ 3,580.5 \$ (608.8) Net cash provided (used) by investing activities 1,233.3 (5,815.7) 7,049.0 Net cash used by financing activities (3,395.1) (1,658.8) (1,736.3) Effect of exchange rate changes on cash and cash equivalents and restricted cash (27.7) (6.6) (21.1) Net increase (decrease) in cash and cash equivalents and restricted cash \$ 782.2 \$ (3,900.6) \$ 4,682.8

 Operating Activities.
-The decrease in net cash provided by our operating activities is primarily attributable to the net effect of (i) a decrease in cash provided by our Adjusted EBITDA and related working capital items, including lower cash provided by receivables financing transactions, which decreased from \$272.1 million in 2020 to \$63.4 million in 2021, (ii) an increase in cash provided due to lower payments of interest, (iii) an increase in cash provided due to higher cash dividends received, primarily attributable to \$214.8 million received from the VMO2 JV during 2021, of which \$98.7 million was attributable to proceeds from securitization of certain handset receivables and various other transactions completed at the VMO2 JV, (iv) an increase due to FX, (v) an increase in cash provided due to lower payments for taxes and (vi) an increase in cash provided due to lower net cash receipts related to derivative instruments.
+The decrease in net cash provided by our operating activities is primarily attributable to the net effect of (i) a decrease in cash provided by our Adjusted EBITDA and related working capital items, which includes (a) the impact of the U.K. JV Transaction and (b) an increase in cash of \$113.7 million (at the applicable rate) in connection with the sale of certain handset receivables in Switzerland, (ii) an increase in cash provided due to higher dividend distributions from the VMO2 JV, (iii) a decrease due to FX, (iv) an increase in cash provided due to lower payments of interest, including the impact of the U.K. JV Transaction, (v) an increase in cash provided due to higher net cash receipts related to derivative instruments and (vi) an increase in cash provided due to higher receipts of interest.
 Consolidated Adjusted EBITDA is a non-IFRS measure, which investors should view as a supplement to, and not a substitute for, IFRS measures of performance included in our consolidated statements of profit or loss.

 Investing Activities.
-The decrease in net cash used by our investing activities is primarily attributable to the net effect of (i) a decrease in cash used of \$5,197.0 million associated with lower net cash paid for acquisitions, primarily related to the Sunrise Acquisition, (ii) an increase in cash used of \$3,424.0 million associated with restricted cash contributed to the VMO2 JV in connection with the U.K. JV Transaction, (iii) a decrease in cash used of \$901.5 million associated with lower net cash paid for investments, primarily related to our investments held under SMAs, (iv) a decrease in cash used of \$144.5 million associated with cash received in connection with the Atlas Edge JV Transactions and (v) an increase in cash used of \$100.6 million due to higher capital expenditures.
-Capital expenditures increased from \$1,377.7 million during 2020 to \$1,478.3 million during 2021 due to the net effect of (a) a decrease due to the impact of the U.K. JV Transaction, (b) an increase due to the impact of the Sunrise Acquisition, (c) an increase in our net local currency capital expenditures and related working capital movements, including the impact of lower capital-related vendor financing, and (d) an increase due to FX.
+The change in net cash provided (used) by our investing activities is primarily attributable to (i) an increase in cash of \$3,424.0 million associated with restricted cash contributed to the VMO2 JV in connection with the U.K. JV Transaction during the first six months of 2021, (ii) an increase in cash of \$1,553.3 million in connection with the sale of UPC Poland, (iii) an increase in cash of \$870.4 million associated with lower net cash paid for investments, primarily related to our investments held under SMAs, (iv) an increase in cash of \$779.9 million in connection with the Telenet Tower Sale and (v) an increase in cash of \$477.9 million due to higher dividend distributions received from the VMO2 JV.
+Capital expenditures decreased from \$1,478.3 million during 2021 to \$1,366.5 million during 2022 due to the net effect of (a) a decrease due to the impact of the U.K. JV Transaction, (b) a decrease due to FX and (c) an increase in our net local currency capital expenditures and related working capital movements, including the impact of lower capital-related vendor financing.